-Consumers are becoming more aware of these system downfalls, and more environmentally and health conscious.
-Recent years have seen a growing wave of consumer demand for local food, expected to reach $20.2 billion by 2019.
+Meanwhile, consumers are becoming more aware of these system downfalls.
+Recent years have seen a growing wave of consumer demand for local food, expected to reach $20 billion by 2019.

-So if there's such a huge business opportunity here, why aren't more big businesses sourcing locally more often, and why is there still so much unmet consumer demand?
-Well, for big businesses and the small local vendors they hypothetically want to source from, finding one another takes a lot of time and labor given a multitude of challenges: Small businesses have limited buyer reach, virtually no negotiating power and unequal access to a network of buyers that's all about "who you know."
-Big businesses have low visibility into vendor attributes, like whether they've been cleared by the health department, don't have access to verified third-party testimonials and have uncertain expectations about delivery/execution timing.
+For buyers and the local vendors they’d like to source from, finding one another takes a lot of time and labor.
+Vendors have little negotiating power and unequal access to a buyer network that's all about "who you know."
+Buyers have limited information about vendors, like whether they've been cleared by the health department or are able to fulfill orders on time.
 They also have to purchase from multiple local vendors for multiple products, since a vendor that bakes bread is likely not the same vendor that makes jam to go with that bread - not an efficient or scalable solution.

-That’s why we built Cureate, a movement for cities across the country to replace a broken local supply system, fulfill unmet consumer demand, and shift dollars back into local and regional economies through local sourcing.
+That’s why we built Cureate, a movement to replace our broken supply system, fulfill unmet consumer demand and shift dollars back into local economies through local sourcing.

 We’ve built a suite of products and services for big and small businesses, and the cities they serve, to work together and create the foundation of a new local supply system.
 We CONNECT small and large businesses through our centralized local procurement platform; EMPOWER entrepreneurs to navigate the challenges associated with starting and growing a business; and work with cities to BUILD the foundational infrastructure to support small businesses and strengthen local economies.